vmendi/DailySoccer/README.md

 	$ rvm install 2.1.0

-- For the Gemset to be created, you need to change directory to the "server/":
+- For the Gemset to be created, you just need to change directory to the "server/".
+RVM will detect the .ruby-gemset file, it will create a new gemset named DailySoccerServer and finally it will make it the current one everytime you cd into server.

-	$ DailySoccer git:(master) cd server

-	ruby-2.1.0 - #gemset created /Users/vmendi/.rvm/gems/ruby-2.1.0@DailySoccerServer
-	ruby-2.1.0 - #generating DailySoccerServer wrappers - please wait

 - Now let's install all the gems: